Ryan Mendes: Lille

 On 1 September 2012, Mendes returned to Ligue 1 on a four-year deal at Lille.
 He joined for a €3 million fee – the club was in a good financial place after the sale of Eden Hazard to Chelsea – and his monthly salary rose from €7,000 to €120,000.
 He missed the second half of his first season after having surgery on a right ankle tendon and remained on the sidelines until December 2013.
 He told the league's website that he was not going to retire despite the injuries.

 Mendes's opportunities at Lille were reduced after the dismissal of manager Rudi Garcia in 2013.
 On 4 September 2015, Mendes joined English side Nottingham Forest on a season-long loan.
 He scored his first goal for the club twenty days later, opening a 1–1 draw with Huddersfield Town.

 Later career

 On 31 January 2017, Mendes signed for Kayserispor – ranked 17th in Turkey's Süper Lig – until the summer of 2020.

 In July 2018, he terminated his deal and moved to Sharjah FC of the UAE Pro League on a three-year deal.
 He won the league in his first season.

 Remaining in the United Arab Emirates, Mendes moved to Al-Nasr SC in Dubai on a two-year contract in July 2020.

 On 10 August 2023, he went back to Turkey's top division and signed a two-year contract with Fatih Karagümrük.

+On 11 September 2025, he joined fellow Turkish side Iğdır, signing a one-year contract with an option to extend it for an additional year.

+On 21 August 2026, he joined Moroccan side RS Berkane, signing a one-year contract with an option to extend it for an additional year.